appsignal/appsignal-nodejs/packages/nodejs/README.md

 > In order to auto-instrument modules, the Appsignal module must be both **required** and **initialized** before any other package.

+## Extension

+This package also contains the C++ extension, and the install script for the agent.
+The native extension is a bridge between the Node.js runtime and [our agent](https://docs.appsignal.com/appsignal/how-appsignal-operates.html#agent).

 [appsignal]: https://appsignal.com
 [appsignal-sign-up]: https://appsignal.com/users/sign_up
 [contact]: mailto:support@appsignal.com